imazen/resizer/Plugins/Faces/readme.md

 * Accuracy
 * Feature (only for RedEye)

-For RedEye results, only rectanges where Feature=0 are eyes.
+For RedEye results, only rectangles where Feature=0 are eyes.
 Feature=1 means Eye Pair, Feature = 2 means face.